shagunattri/site/content/posts/beta.md

 So, you are trying to do a beta launch of a new Product?
 Here are the ingredients you'll need for a successful beta launch!

+Launching products is more like event management!
+You've to make all arrangements to capture insights from a product that is not fully complete but is in the initial stages of product development.

-The beta launch is a way to takeoff your product from the ground and gets a few customers that have the problem your product solves.
+The beta launch is a way to take off from the ground and get the initial traction attracting users.

 Be very deliberate about the problem you are trying to solve.